A Louisville Medical Malpractice Lawyer Discusses Pulmonary Embolism Misdiagnosis

 - Pain or discomfort in the leg area

 Pulmonary embolisms are often fatal, particularly if they are not diagnosed and treated immediately.
-Physicians and other healthcare providers should always act quickly and efficiently when a patient has signs of pulmonary embolism, in order to prevent permanent damage and death.
+Physicians and other healthcare providers should always act quickly and efficiently when a patient has signs in order to prevent permanent damage and death.
 In order to properly diagnose pulmonary embolisms, x-rays, CT scans, and bloodwork should be done right away.

 Some people are more at risk for pulmonary embolism, including those who report the following: